orkeilius/factorioMod-FastGate/README.md

 # factorioMod-FastGate
-Add fast gate to factorio.
-Useful if you use mod like SUPERSONIC High Speed Train or other fast vehicle mod
+Add fast gate to Factorio.
+Useful if you use mod like SUPERSONIC High Speed Train or other fast vehicle mod.